 First things first, a look at the job market.
 Why are there jobs for English-speaking tech people in Japan in the first place?
 Isn’t Japan a ‘high-tech’ country?

 Well, yes and no. Japan is not yet a ‘software’ country.
 While Japan retains a ‘high tech’ image abroad, this is primarily in consumer goods, automotive, and other ‘hardware’.
-Software has lagged behind for various reasons which I won’t go into here, and Japan does not currently produce enough Comp Sci grads to meet the hiring demands of local Japanese firms and international companies here.
-Put this together with the generally low level of English-language skills in Japan (and with English being the global language of software) and the result is opportunity!
+Software has lagged for various reasons that I won’t go into here, and Japan does not currently produce enough computer science grads to meet the hiring demands of local Japanese firms and international companies here.
+Put this together with the generally low level of English-language skills in Japan (and with English being the global language of software), and the result is opportunity!

-If you are looking for an English-speaking entry-level tech job in Japan, you are most likely going to find it at one of Japan’s growing number of English-friendly startup companies or at a Big Tech firm such as Amazon, Indeed, or Google.
+If you are looking for an English-speaking entry-level tech job in Japan, you are most likely going to find it at one of Japan’s growing number of English-friendly startup companies.

 But aren’t there thousands of multinational companies in Japan?
 Won’t they hire me?
 While there are indeed thousands of global companies in Japan (across industries such as banking, insurance, pharmaceutical, automotive, consulting, and manufacturing) and many of them work in English, in my experience, these companies rarely hire entry-level software engineers here.
-Many global companies tightly control their Japan headcount, preferring to focus hiring here on sales and business operations and often keeping most software development overseas (in their home country or other offshore location), with perhaps some localisation in Japan.
+Many global companies tightly control their Japan headcount, preferring to focus on sales and business operations in Japan and often keeping most software development overseas (in their home country or other offshore locations), with perhaps some localisation here.

 With the local supply of Japanese engineers nowhere near meeting the number of job vacancies in the market, many companies use English as their working language (or a mix of Japanese/English), which allows them more flexibility in their hiring.
-Smaller, newer companies also have less brand power in the hiring market and as a result, can be more open to investing in junior talent.
+Smaller, newer companies also have less brand power in the hiring market and less money to spend on salaries, and as a result, can be more open to investing in junior talent.

 Am I in demand?